kumahq/kuma/docs/madr/decisions/050-mesh-passthrough.md

 It is advised that the MeshOperator is responsible for the `MeshPassthrough` policy.
 This policy can introduce traffic outside of the mesh or even the cluster, and the MeshOperator should be aware of this.
 It is also important to note that once a policy is matched by tags, any service owner can add specific tags that match the policy.
 Depending on the security requirements, the MeshOperator:

-* can forbid service owners from using these tags,
+* control how service owners use these tags (OPA, Kyverno, MeshConstraints...),
-* should conduct auditing and proceed based on the audit results.
+* should conduct audits and proceed based on the audit results.

 ### Other options